Autopsy: Severe brain trauma in ex-NFL player who shot 6 - KESQ

 Associated Press

 ROCK HILL, S.C.
-(AP) — A coroner says an autopsy shows unusually severe brain disease in the frontal lobe of former NFL player Phillip Adams.
-He was accused of fatally shooting six people in Rock Hill, South Carolina before killing himself in April.
-His family agreed to have their son’s brain tested for chronic traumatic encephalopathy.
+(AP) — Authorities say an autopsy found unusually severe brain disease in the frontal lobe of the former NFL player accused of fatally shooting six people in South Carolina before killing himself in April.
+The family of Phillip Adams agreed to have their son’s brain tested for CTE.
 The degenerative disease is linked to head trauma and concussions, and can cause symptoms including violent mood swings and memory loss.
-Dr. Ann McKee says the 20 years Adams spent playing football definitely gave rise to a diagnosis of stage two CTE.
+CTE expert Dr. Ann McKee says the 20 years Adams spent playing football definitely gave rise to his diagnosis.
+The victims’ family said the autopsy results provide them with some comfort in the midst of their crushing heartbreak.